Statutes of Limitations

 Representing clients in Maryland & Washington D.C. for more than a decade

 At Hartel, DeSantis & Howie, LLP, our AV-rated attorneys have the experience you need and the compassion you deserve when you are dealing with the wrongful death of a family member.
-To learn more about how we can help, please contact us online or call us at (443) 749-5111 to schedule a free consultation.
+To learn more about how we can help, please contact us online or call us at (443) 749-5111 to schedule a free consultation for personal injury cases.
 We serve Annapolis and other areas of Maryland from our office in Hanover.